-To read or listen to Nancy's answer, click here
+To read or listen to Nancy’s answer recorded live on Moody radio.

 The word condemned is like a verdict in a court of law.
 The defendant is either found to be guilty or not guilty for the crime that was committed.
 If found guilty, then the result would be condemnation, which results in punishment.
 For the Christian, we know that Jesus died on the cross to pay the price for all the past, present, and future sins.
 Therefore, we will not be condemned for our sins.
 However, for all who have not accepted Christ as Savior, they stand condemned.